 The Frostfangs lie north of the Wall, just northwest of the Shadow Tower, separating the Lands of Always Winter to their west and the haunted forest to their east.
 Its southern peaks and foothills transition into the northern mountains, which are part of the north within the Seven Kingdoms.
 One of the largest mountains in the Frostfangs is called Forktop by the Night's Watch.

-The Frostfangs are a cruel and inhospitable wilderness of stone and ice, jagged peaks eternally covered in snow.
-However, the Frostfangs conceal a diverse series of wonders.
-Icy waterfalls plunge over sheer stone cliffs, mountain meadows are filled with grass and wildflowers, there are ravines so deep and black they seem to go all the way to hell, and bridges of natural stone span distances with only the sky to either side, It's been suggested that hidden valleys exist in the Frostfangs that sustain small numbers of people yet not even wildlings dare live in the Frostfangs during the winter.
+The Frostfangs are a cruel and inhospitable wilderness of stone and ice, blue-grey in color with snow-capped peaks.
+However, the mountains conceal a diverse series of wonders.
+Icy waterfalls plunge over sheer stone cliffs, great lakes reflect snowy peaks, there are ravines so deep and black they seem to go all the way to hell, and bridges of natural stone span distances with only the sky to either side.

 A Clash of Kings

 Craster informs Jeor Mormont, Lord Commander of the Night's Watch, that Mance Rayder, King-Beyond-the-Wall, is gathering the bulk of the free folk into the Frostfangs.
 Jeor does not expect the wildlings to remain in the inhospitable mountains for long.
 Qhorin Halfhand's rangers defeat Alfyn Crowkiller's wildlings, although a few flee toward the Frostfangs.
 A captured wildling informs Qhorin that Mance is searching for something to help bring down the Wall.